Python tests¶

-A common practice is to end any python module with a block of instructions conditioned by __name__ == '__main__'
+A common practice is to end any python module with a block of instructions conditioned by __name__ == '__main__', containing the module unitary tests.

 %%writefile mypowers.py